The Purpose of Master Data Management (MDM)

 In many businesses today, especially global enterprises with hundreds of separate applications and systems there is a pressing need to bring accurate analytics insight.
 To do that and organization needs to consolidate, cleanse, and categorized datasets from internal data sources, such as CRM and ERP systems, and external reference data aggregators and third-party datasets.

-This is why master data management came about.
-The central goal of MDM and MDM tools is to create a single, trusted view of entities such as suppliers, customers, and products to support decision-making.
+This is the promise of master data management systems: MDM tools promise to create a single, trusted view of entities such as suppliers, customers, and products to support analytics and business decision-making.

 Organizations have been using master data management solutions for decades to ensure that data for the organization’s entities operate around a single, authoritative version of truth, regardless of where the data comes from.
 Curated, de-deduplicated, and enriched “mastered data” is imperative for organizations to leverage their data assets with accuracy, confidence, and impact.

 Mastered data can answer many important questions such as:

 - Who are our customers, and how can we better target them?

 - Which products are our most popular and profitable?